doctorfree/MusicPlayerPlus/README.md

 		In conjunction with '-I', the '-A' flag disables auto-tagging -i indicates start mpplus in interactive mode
-	-k indicates kill MusicPlayerPlus tmux sessions and ASCIImatics scripts -M 'action' can be used to control the Music Player Daemon (MPD) or configure the ALSA sound system
+	-k indicates kill MusicPlayerPlus tmux sessions and ASCIImatics scripts -L indicates download lyrics to the Beets library and exit -M 'action' can be used to control the Music Player Daemon (MPD) or configure the ALSA sound system
 		ALSA configuration will update the ALSA configuration in '/etc/asound.conf'